-- A tactical identifier indicates the function of the person, not their name, location or agency (e.g. -Niles Control is Incident Command at Niles.
-Niles Bravo is a Niles Search and Rescue Team.) - The Team Radio Operator may assign tactical identifiers for their Team Members that also have radios. - 16) Give the Team Radio Operator the channel or frequency on which the local net will operate.
-Remind the Team to always monitor this channel/frequency. - 17) Use the Quick Reference for Team Radio Operators to provide just-in-time training in emergency communications procedures to the Team Leader and Team Radio Operator as needed. - 18) Don't lose your Team Radio Operators!
-Log the team identifier, radio operator name and call sign, assigned location, and the time they leave the IC.
-Update the log based on reports from the team or information provided by the IC.
-When the team returns to the IC, log them in by recording the time. - 19) Place a practice call to the team before it leaves the IC.
-This will verify that the equipment is functioning properly and procedures are understood. - 20) Ask the Team Radio Operator to check in once the team has reached its assigned location.
+- All Hazard Team names should consist of a prefix that identifies the district and a unique identifier, for example, Ardenwood Bravo. - A tactical identifier indicates the function of the person, not their name, location or agency (e.g. -Niles Control is the Staging Area at Niles.
+Niles Bravo is a Niles All Hazard Team.) - The Team Radio Operator may assign tactical identifiers for their Team Members that also have radios. - 16.
+Give the Team Radio Operator the channel or frequency on which the local net will operate.
+Remind the Team to always monitor this channel/frequency. - 17.
+Use the Quick Reference for Team Radio Operators to provide just-in-time training in emergency communications procedures to the Team Leader and Team Radio Operator as needed. - 18.
+Don't lose your Team Radio Operators!
+Log the team identifier, radio operator name and call sign, assigned location, and the time they leave the Staging Area.
+Update the log based on reports from the team or information provided by the DM.
+When the team returns to the Staging Area, log them in by recording the time. - 19.
+Place a practice call to the team before it leaves the Staging Area.
+This will verify that the equipment is functioning properly and procedures are understood. - 20.
+Ask the Team Radio Operator to check in once the team has reached its assigned location.
 Note this in the log.